 Bob is a Chartered Accountant and an experienced Company Director.
 He has been a non-executive director and Chair of Audit and Risk Committee of listed and unlisted companies.
 He was a Partner of PricewaterhouseCoopers from 1987 to 2008.
-Special responsibilities: Chair, Audit & Risk Committee.

-Special responsibilities: Chair, Audit & Risk Comm
+Special responsibilities: Chair, Audit & Risk Committee; Member, Corona Cabinet.

-Jenny Rogers
+Jenny Rogers MeSAFAA

 Jenny is Director and shareholder of R M Black Morgan Management Pty Ltd, the company that trades under the licence of Patersons Wealth Management.
 She is a Director and shareholder of 197 Adelaide Terrace Unit Trust.
 Jenny manages the finances of many private and corporate clients.
-She has chaired the NBCF Global Illumination Committee in Perth for 13 years.
-For the past 12 years she has held the position of Vice Chair Alzheimer's Australia WA and chaired the first Alzheimer's Disease International conference in Australia.
+She has chaired the NBCF Global Illumination Committee in Perth for 14 years.
+For the past 16 years she has held the position of Vice Chair Alzheimer's Australia WA and chaired the first Alzheimer's Disease International conference in Australia.
 Jenny was a Director of Lotterywest for 8 years and was Chair of their Medical Research programme with yearly discretionary funding.
 In 2017 she was elected to the board of Claremont Football Club affiliated with the West Australian Football League.